allan-simon/sinoparserd/README.md

 ```
 This should output something like:
   > ![compilation screenshot](compilation-screenshot.png)

 ### Usage ###

-    ./sinoparserd -c path/to/cantone.xml -m path/to/mandarin.xml -p PORT
+    ./sinoparserd -c  doc/cantonese.xml -m doc/mandarin.xml -p PORT

-That will launch an HTTP server listening on port PORT
+That will launch an HTTP server listening on port `PORT`.
+If the option `-p` is missing it will listen on port `8080`

 it provides the following API call, that will return a XML answer